tilde-nlp/neasqc_wp6_qnlp/neasqc_wp61/doc/README.md

 - -d <delimiter>          Field delimiter symbol
 - -c <class fiels>        Name of the class field (only if the first line in the file contains field names)
 - -t <text field>         Name of the text field (only if the first line in the file contains field names)
+- -g <gpu use>            Number of GPU to use (from 0 to available GPUs), -1 if use CPU (dfault is -1)

 Examples:

-`1_Filter6Parse.sh -i ./data/datasets/Reviews.csv -d ',' -c 'Score' -t 'Summary'`
+`1_Filter6Parse.sh -i ./data/datasets/Reviews.csv -d ',' -c 'Score' -t 'Summary' -g '0'`

-`1_Filter6Parse.sh -i ./data/datasets/train.csv -d ','`
+`1_Filter6Parse.sh -i ./data/datasets/train.csv -d ','  -g '1'`

-`1_Filter6Parse.sh -i ./data/datasets/labelled_newscatcher_dataset.csv -d ';' -c 'topic' -t 'title'`
+`1_Filter6Parse.sh -i ./data/datasets/labelled_newscatcher_dataset.csv -d ';' -c 'topic' -t 'title' -g '-1'`

 Files with syntactic tags `Reviews_alltrees.tsv`, `labelled_newscatcher_dataset_alltrees.tsv`, `RAW_interactions_alltrees.tsv` are included in *../data/datasets* folder.